ubernostrum/django-registration/docs/quickstart.rst

 ``````````````````````````````````````````````````

 Used when registration of new user accounts is disabled.
 This template
-has no context variables of its own, and should inform the user that
+has no context variables of its own.
-an email containing account-activation information has been sent.

 `django_registration/activation_failed.html`